Join – Volunteer – Give

 Applicants will be considered for the internship based on the following:

-- A project proposal to be completed during the internship (guidance and guidelines provided).
+• A project proposal to be completed during the internship (guidelines provided here).

 Length of Internship